 Brian and Chris offer a general overview of Zocdoc’s really cool, great-for-patients, state-of-the-art classification and OCR system, focusing on general lessons and tips for promoting your AI system from the lab to a fully automated, production-level, self-learning AI pipeline.

-Brian Dalessandro is the head of data science at Zocdoc, an online doctor marketplace and booking tool, and an adjunct professor for the NYU Center for Data Science graduate program.
-Previously, Brian was vice president of data science at online advertising firm Dstillery.
+Brian Dalessandro is the head of data science at SparkBeyond, a research and consulting platform that accelerates discoveries and insights.
+Brian is also an active professor for NYU’s Center for Data Science graduate degree program.
+Prior to SparkBeyond, Brian has built and led data science programs for several NYC tech startups, including Zocdoc and Dstillery.
 A veteran data scientist and leader with over 15 years of experience developing machine learning-driven practices and products, Brian holds several patents and has published dozens of peer-reviewed articles on the subjects of causal inference, large-scale machine learning, and data science ethics.
-Brian is also the drummer for the critically acclaimed indie rock band Coastgaard.
+When not doing Data Science, Brian likes to cook, create adventures with his family and surf in the frigid north Atlantic waters.

 Chris Smith is a senior principal software engineer at online doctor marketplace and booking startup Zocdoc, where he is developing deep learning models to help Zocdoc’s patients understand the complex world of medical insurance.
 Through machine learning, Chris is helping to bring data-driven products to an industry traditionally resistant to change.
 Over his career at Zocdoc, he’s built numerous patient-focused products, rebuilt the company’s CI/CD systems, helped migrate Zocdoc from the data center to AWS, and set up the first version of its microservice infrastructure.